Best Lectin-Free Protein Powder in 2022

 We've tried a number of different protein powders and on this page we've created a list of our favorites.

-Often times when people think of protein powder, they think of vegan protein powders, but those are often made with peas, so those don't count.
+Often times when people talk about protein powder, they mention vegan protein powders, but those are often made with peas, which are considered high-lectin foods.

 BioTrust Multi-Collagen Protein Powder

 High-quality protein powder with multiple forms of collagen.